Anant/example-cassandra-etl-with-airflow-and-spark/README.md

 If you have not already opened this in gitpod, then `CTR + Click` the button below and get started! <br></br>
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/Anant/example-cassandra-etl-with-airflow-and-spark)

-**Note**: Gitpod will start with _two_ terminals side-by-side.
+**Note**: Gitpod will start with _three_ terminals side-by-side.
 Always use the first one (labeled "all-commands"), except when specified otherwise.

 ## 1. Set up DataStax Astra